ceph/ceph/doc/rados/configuration/mon-osd-interaction.rst

 elapses.
 A Ceph OSD Daemon sends a report to a Ceph Monitor when a reportable event such as a failure, a change in placement group stats, a change in ``up_thru`` or when it boots within 5 seconds.
-You can change the Ceph OSD Daemon minimum report interval by adding an ``osd mon report interval min`` setting under the ``[osd]`` section of your Ceph configuration file, or by setting the value at runtime.
+You can change the Ceph OSD Daemon minimum report interval by adding an ``osd mon report interval`` setting under the ``[osd]`` section of your Ceph configuration file, or by setting the value at runtime.
 A Ceph OSD Daemon sends a report to a Ceph Monitor every 120 seconds irrespective of whether any notable changes occur.